Quasinormal modes from numerical relativity with Bayesian inference: GP Model for the Waveform Uncertainties

 At very late times, the residuals are expected to, again, become roughly constant with time when the signal has decayed below the level of the numerical noise floor of the simulation.
 To model this, and to prevent issues relating to vanishing numerical uncertainties and ensure numerical stability we add a small jitter term along the diagonal of covariance matrix that is scaled relative to the average amplitude of the late-time residuals $\sigma_{\mathrm{min},i}^{\beta}$,

-where $t_2 = 300$, $t_1 = 250$.
+where values of $t_2 = 300$ and $t_1 = 250$ provided a sufficient range over which to approximate the late-time constant.
 We fix $\epsilon = 1 \times 10^{2}$, which prevents any eigenvalues of the covariance matrix becoming negative and gives a conservative estimate of the late-time uncertainty.
 The jitter cannot be seen in Fig.~\ref{fig:gp_shaded_regions} because it is too small.
 However, it can be seen clearly in Fig.~\ref{fig:gp_shaded_regions_logarithmic} in App.~\ref{app:reg_gp}.

 In total, the standard GP kernel, for a spherical harmonic mode of a specific NR simulation, is determined by six parameters: $\sigma^\beta_{0,i}$, $\sigma_{\mathrm{max},i}$, $\sigma_{\mathrm{min},i}$, $P^\beta_i$, $\tau^\beta_i$, and $s$.
 An $i$ index indicates a parameter that depends on the NR simulation being studied, while a $\beta$ index indicates a parameter that depends on the spherical harmonic mode.
 These parameters are in turn either fixed or controlled by the pooled GP parameters $\lambda$ and $\mu$ which are pooled across all modes of all simulations.
-The kernel also depends on several quantities that are taken directly from the highest resolution (L5) NR simulation: $M_{f,i}$, $\chi_{f,i}$, or the residual of the L5 and L4 simulations: $A^\beta_i$ and $\sigma_{\mathrm{min},i}^{\beta}$.
+The kernel also depends on several quantities that are taken directly from the highest resolution (L5) NR simulation: $M_{f,i}$, $\chi_{f,i}$, or the residual of the L5 and L4 simulations: $A^\beta_i$.
 The dependencies of all the parameters in this model for the waveform uncertainty are illustrated in the probabilistic graphical model (PGM) in Fig.~\ref{fig:pgm}.

 The kernel is used to build the covariance matrix, $\mathbf{K}^\beta$, for each simulation $i$ by evaluating the kernel at all pairs of times in the waveform time series;

 The pooled GP kernel parameters $\boldsymbol{\psi} = \{ \lambda, \mu \}$ are learned from the public catalog of $N_{\rm sim}=13$ CCE simulations by maximizing the GP log-likelihood across all the waveform modes in all of these simulations.
 The real and imaginary parts of the uncertainty on each mode of each simulation are assumed to be independent.
 The GP log-likelihood is \cite{Rasmussen2006Gaussian}